 * Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.

-* Pray that strong local churches will be raised up among the Hijazi Arab.
+* Pray that strong fellowships of believers will be raised up among Hijazi Arabs.

 |Profile Source: Bethany World Prayer Center|

 |Natural Name||Hijazi Arabs|

 |Alternate Names||Ad-Mu'allin; African-Arabian Arab; Hijazi Arab; Saudi Arab|

 |National Bible Society||Website|

 |Persecution Rank||27 (Open Doors top 50 rank, 1 = highest persecution ranking)|